 - See our film offering top tips from experts on how to talk about death and thoughts about talking about death in the family, when children are involved.

-- Hear our vox pops – films taken in the street – with folk talking about funeral wishes, whether they’d shared their wishes, the sort of send off they would like, thoughts they have on funeral music, what they think of life after death, who has a Will.
+- Hear our vox pops – films taken in the street – with folk talking about end of life and what they would like: funeral wishes, whether they’d shared their wishes, the sort of send off they would like, thoughts they have on funeral music, what they think of life after death, who has a Will.

 - We held a Design for Death symposium with Snook – an event for professionals to map what’s going on in the death movement among key service providers in Scotland.

-- We organised the first Day of the Dead festival in Scotland.
+- We organised the first Day of the Dead festival in Scotland in 2013.

 Be part of the Final Fling community